Before you leave your study abroad experience, there are certain on-campus tasks you need to take care of:

 If you have questions, please contact the Office of Residential Life.

 In addition to registering through your program for classes abroad, you will need to register at IWU for your off-campus studies using the appropriate OCS course number (e.g., students studying with IES should register for OCS 100, “OCS - Abroad - IES”).
 If the program with which you are studying does not have its own OCS number, register using OCS 100, “OCS - Abroad - Other.”

 To register for IWU courses from abroad, you will need to consult with you academic advisor via e-mail.
 You will be sent a notice from the International Office via e-mail about the dates for academic advising.
 When advising begins, you will be able to see the course selections on the web via My.IWU; if you cannot access the online program, contact the Registrar's Office to request that a PDF version be sent to you via email.

-Please see the Academic Calendar page for advising and registration dates.
-For students abroad in fall 2014, registration will open on Wednesday, November 5, at 8:00am CST.
+Please consult the Academic Calendar page for advising and registration dates.

 You are also strongly encouraged to complete an electronic Course Selection Form, which the International Office will send you during advising.
 The International Office and Registrar's Office will use that information if you are unable to register yourself from abroad.